UCSD-ECE140/ECE140B-SP25-MedHome/README.md

    <img src="https://github.com/user-attachments/assets/33afbcc2-becf-491b-bcc4-d98b475f572d" width=500px/>
 </p>

 Welcome to **MedHome**, a smart, sensor-integrated chair designed to monitor your vital signs from the comfort of your home or clinic!
-This project is being developed for UCSD's ECE140B (Spring 2025) and aims to provide accessible, real-time health monitoring with the help of IoT and AI. 🚀
+This project is being developed for UCSD's ECE140B (Spring 2025) and aims to provide accessible, real-time health monitoring with the help of IoT and smart data analysis. 🚀

 ---